 If you are plagued by Telcel text messages, here’s how to stop them.
 Delete the message and start fresh.
 Text/call the number 2222, then text the message BAJA – you should receive a return text, in Spanish, that you have been removed.
 2222 goes directly to Telcel and BAJA is the equivalent of “delete me from your list.”

-Centro’s Food Loop.
 When it comes restaurants it’s often difficult to be in the loop as there are spontaneous uncouplings as well as expansions, ownership changes and new names.
 As of May 2017, starting on Olas Altas: El Fish Market, El Shrimp Bucket, Encanta de Brasil, Copa de Leche, The Belmar, Café El Faro, Akaita Sushi, La Cueva del León [pizza & beer], The Looney Bean, Fonda de Chalio, Puerto Viejo and The Freeman.
 Walk through the Freeman lobby, out the back, hang a left and there is Angelina’s followed by Macaws.
 Now you are Sixto Osuna, aka restaurant row: Water’s Edge, Allegro/Raggio, – the walking street begins with El 4 to Beer and Burger, Morena’s Taste of India, Fresco [Cocina del Mar Catina] and Kit Cat Pizza Deli.
-On the south side of the Plazuela Machado there is: Il Mosto, La Famosa, La Cielo, Steak & Taco, and Mr. Lionso [of Playa Brujas fame.]
+On the south side of the Plazuela Machado there is: Il Mosto, La Famosa, La Cielo, Steak & Taco, and Mr. Lionso [of Playa Bruja’s fame.]
 Go right on Carnaval and there is: El Tunell Cenaduria, Helarte, and on Libertad is the Italian 8/8 – Ocho Octavos, swing back past the Angela Peralta and continue along Constitución for two blocks and it’s El Ajibe, cross the street coming back to the Machado and you’ll pass Topolo, and to the right of the square at Carnaval is St. Lorenzo’s Eating Place.
 Back on the north side of the square: Pedro & Lola, El Bife, Beach Burger now renamed Machado Grill & Steak, La Bohemia, La Tramoya, Brownie Mania, and Cafe Pacifico Restaurant and Bar at Heriberto Frias.
 Anchoring the west end of the square are: Casa Canobbio, beside that, below Casa 46, is Gaia with chef/owner Gilberto del Toro ex Angelo’s, and above it, Casa 46.
-Walking up Heriberto Frias is La Querencia Galeri de Arte, Krema and Héctor’s Bistro/Via Condotti Pizza, left on Mariano Escobedo there is Nando’s Pizza, and crossing Belisario Dominquez – on the corner of Niños Héroes – going south (left) on Niños there’s Casa Garcia which houses El Presidio and Compañia Minera, then La Mona Pizzeria, Santanna Kitchen Bar, La Fábula [at Constitución] ending with Dos de Tres Sports Bar.
-Papagayo Restaurant in Centro, part of Inn at Centro Historico, is now open and on the corner of Belisairio Dominguez and Angel Flores.
+Walking up Heriberto Frias is La Querencia Galeri de Arte, Krema and Héctor’s Bistro/Via Condotti Pizza, and crossing Belisario Dominquez – and then going north (right) on Niños Héroes there’s Casa Garcia which houses El Presidio and Compañia Minera, then La Mona Pizzeria, La Fábula [at Constitución] ending with Dos de Tres Sports Bar.
+Papagayo Restaurant in Centro, part of Inn at Centro Historico, is now open and on the corner of Belisairio Dominguez and Angel Flores as is Nanda’s Pizza.
 Continue on Belisario and you’ll find Union Bakery & Restaurant on Belisario Domiqnuez # 1503 almost at Constitución.
 Bahia reopened in March 2017, on the corner of Mariano Escobedo and Venus.
-Fifty-one restaurants alive and well [for today] within a 20 minute loop.
+Fifty restaurants alive and well [for today] within a 20 minute loop.
 Many of them are reviewed here.